Firefly: Light and chemical production

 Synchronization of flashing occurs in several species; it is explained as phase synchronization and spontaneous order.
 Tropical fireflies routinely synchronise their flashes among large groups, particularly in Southeast Asia.
 At night along river banks in the Malaysian jungles, fireflies synchronize their light emissions precisely.
-Current hypotheses about the causes of this behavior involve diet, social interaction, and altitude.
+Hypotheses for the causes of this behavior involve diet, social interaction, and altitude.
 In the Philippines, thousands of fireflies can be seen all year-round in the town of Donsol.
 In the United States, one of the most famous sightings of fireflies blinking in unison occurs annually near Elkmont, Tennessee, in the Great Smoky Mountains during the first weeks of June.
 Congaree National Park in South Carolina is another host to this phenomenon.

-Female "femme fatale" Photuris fireflies mimic the photic signaling patterns of the smaller Photinus, attracting males to what appears to be a suitable mate, and eating them.
+Female "femme fatale" Photuris fireflies mimic the photic signaling patterns of the smaller Photinus, attracting males to what appears to be a suitable mate, then eating them.
 This provides the females with a supply of the toxic defensive lucibufagin chemicals.

 Many fireflies do not produce light.
 Usually these species are diurnal, or day-flying, such as those in the genus Ellychnia.
 A few diurnal fireflies that inhabit primarily shadowy places, such as beneath tall plants or trees, are luminescent.
 One such genus is Lucidota.

 Non-bioluminescent fireflies use pheromones to signal mates.
-This is supported by the fact that some basal groups do not show bioluminescence and use chemical signaling, instead.
+Some basal groups lack bioluminescence and use chemical signaling instead.
 Phosphaenus hemipterus has photic organs, yet is a diurnal firefly and displays large antennae and small eyes.
-These traits strongly suggest pheromones are used for sexual selection, while photic organs are used for warning signals.
+These traits suggest that pheromones are used for sexual selection, while photic organs are used for warning signals.
 In controlled experiments, males coming from downwind arrived at females first, indicating that males travel upwind along a pheromone plume.
 Males can find females without the use of visual cues, so sexual communication in P. hemipterus appears to be mediated entirely by pheromones.

 Evolution

 Fossil history

-The oldest known fossil of the Lampyridae family is Protoluciola from the Late Cretaceous (Cenomanian ~ 99 million years ago) Burmese amber of Myanmar, which belongs to the subfamily Luciolinae.
-The light producing organ is clearly present.
+The oldest known fossils of the Lampyridae family are Protoluciola and Flammarionella from the Late Cretaceous (Cenomanian ~ 99 million years ago) Burmese amber of Myanmar, which belong to the subfamily Luciolinae.
+The light producing organs are clearly present.
 The ancestral glow colour for the last common ancestor of all living fireflies has been inferred to be green, based on genomic analysis.